-1. The Indian Pines (IP) Dataset was obtained using the Airborne Visible/Infrared Imaging Spectrometer

-(AVIRIS) from a ground distance of 20 meters.
+- The Indian Pines (IP) Dataset was obtained using the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) from a ground distance of 20 meters.
 It comprises 220 spectral bands and has an image size of 145x145 pixels, with a spectral resolution of 10nm.
-This dataset encompasses 16 distinct land-cover categories.
-For our analysis, we divided the dataset into 695 samples for training and 9671 samples for testing.

-- 2. The Pavia University (PU) Dataset was collected using the Reflective Optics System Imaging Spectrometer (ROSIS) sensor.
+This dataset encompasses 16 distinct landcover categories.
+For our analysis, we divided the dataset into 695 samples for training and 9671 samples for testing, and additional details can be found in Table II. - 2) The Pavia University (PU) Dataset was collected using the Reflective Optics System Imaging Spectrometer (ROSIS) sensor.
 It consists of an image with dimensions 610x340 pixels and encompasses 103 spectral bands spanning the range from 430nm to 860nm.
-This dataset is categorized into 9 different land-cover classes, and additional details can be found in Table II. - 3.
-The Houston2013 (HU) dataset was captured using the ITRES CASI-1500 sensor.
+This dataset is categorized into 9 different land-cover classes, and additional details can be found in Table III. - 3) The Houston2013 (HU) dataset was captured using the ITRES CASI-1500 sensor.
 It features an image size of 349x1905 pixels with a spectral resolution of 10nm.
 The dataset comprises 144 spectral bands spanning the range from 364nm to 1046nm.
-Detailed information regarding the land-cover categories within the Houston dataset, which total 15, is provided in Table III. - 4.
-The Kennedy Space Center (KSC) dataset was acquired using an AVIRIS sensor, covering a wide wavelength range from 400nm to 2500nm.
+Detailed information regarding the land-cover categories within the Houston dataset, which total 15, is provided in Table IV. - 4) The Kennedy Space Center (KSC) dataset was acquired using an AVIRIS sensor, covering a wide wavelength range from 400nm to 2500nm.
 The image has dimensions of 512x614 pixels and includes 176 spectral bands.
-This dataset encompasses 13 distinct categories related to wetlands, totaling 5202 labeled samples, as outlined in Table IV.
+This dataset encompasses 13 distinct categories related to wetlands, totaling 5202 labeled samples, as outlined in Table V.